brandur/org/drafts/mediator.md

 Grouper published a post yesterday [about how they use interactors](http://eng.joingrouper.com/blog/2014/03/03/rails-the-missing-parts-interactors) in their Rails app to help keep their `ActiveRecord` models as lean as possible.
-This was particularly intriguing to me because while working on the Heroku API, we'd arrived at almost the same pattern independently after learning the hard way that callbacks and large models were easy gateways to an unmaintainable mess.
+Somewhat comically, while doing a major refactor of the Heroku API, we'd independently arrived at a nearly identical pattern after learning the hard way that callbacks and large models were an easy route leading to an unmaintainable mess.

-The only difference was in terminology: we called the resulting PORO's "mediators", a [design pattern](http://en.wikipedia.org/wiki/Mediator_pattern) that defines how a set of objects interact.
+The main difference was in semantics: we called the resulting PORO's "mediators", a [design pattern](http://en.wikipedia.org/wiki/Mediator_pattern) that defines how a set of objects interact.
 I'm not one to quarrel over nomenclature, but I'll use the term "mediator" throughout this article because that's how I'm used to thinking about them.

 The intent of this article is to build on what Grouper wrote by talking about some other nice patterns that we've built around the use of mediators/interactors.

 ## Lean Endpoints

 One goal of our usage of mediators is to consolidate all the business logic that might otherwise have to reside in any API endpoint.
-Ideally what remains should be a set of request checks like authentication, ACL, and parameters; a single call down to a mediator; and response logic like serialization and setting status codes.
+Ideally what remains should be a set of request checks like authentication, ACL, and parameters; a single call down to a mediator; and response logic like serialization and status.

-Here's a small excerpt from the endpoint for creating an SSL Endpoint:
+Here's a small excerpt from the API endpoint for creating an SSL Endpoint:

 ``` ruby
 module API::Endpoints::APIV3